Kings Norton: Industry

 A substantial paper mill was built by James Baldwin & Sons Ltd in the 1860s on Lifford Lane, which was operational until 1967.
 Part of the mill building still exists as the Lakeside Centre.

-Kings Norton is home to the world-famous glass manufacturers Triplex (now part of Pilkington).
+Kings Norton is home to the glass manufacturers Triplex (now part of Pilkington).

 Redevelopment

 A number of redevelopment projects have proved necessary because of the deteriorating quality of the social housing in Kings Norton.

 In 1999, the Pool Farm, Primrose and Hawkesley housing estates, collectively known as the 'Three Estates', were awarded a regeneration grant as part of the government's New Deal for the Community programme (NDC).
 The award of £50 million is designed to run over ten years.
 Unlike earlier government regeneration programmes, NDC is able to focus on issues such as health and employment as well as on housing.
 Following considerable consultation, a major rebuild of the estates is planned.

 A major redevelopment of the Wychall Farm estate, in the historic parish of Northfield, in the west of Kings Norton, was started in 2001.
 The previous housing was built using a system build approach that had exceeded its projected life-span.
 Bromford Housing Association have led the redevelopment.

 A large, new, private housing estate was built on the site of Monyhull Hall Hospital, just inside the boundary of Kings Norton ward.